JustineRW/News-Service/README.md

 ## Backend Setup

 1. Navigate to **backend/src**
-2. Add the GNewsApiKey class (**backend/src/Models/GNewsApiKey.cs**) to your .gitignore
-3. Add your API key to the GNewsApiKey class, Key field

-> **Note:** Apologies, I know this isn't the typical way to do it!
-This is a temporary solution for dev purposes only.
-In production, use environment variables or user secrets.
+2. Add your API key as a user secret `dotnet user-secrets init`  `dotnet user-secrets set "ExternalApi:ApiKey" "your-api-key-here"`.
+The builder will automatically add this to the External Api config when building
 4. Run `dotnet restore` command in the terminal to restore the NuGet packages
 5. Run `dotnet run`
 6. The backend will run on [http://localhost:5056](http://localhost:5056) and [https://localhost:7201](https://localhost:7201).